sujithyyyyy/PlatinumRx_Assignment/Readme.md

-📘 PlatinumRx – Data Analyst Assignment
+📘 PlatinumRx – Data Analyst Project

 This repository contains my complete submission for the PlatinumRx Data Analyst Assessment, covering SQL, Spreadsheets, and Python tasks.
 The goal of this project is to demonstrate end-to-end analytical, data manipulation, and problem-solving skills across multiple tools.